ni/measurement-plugin-converter-python/ni-measurement-ui-creator/docs/HLD/ni_measurement_ui_creator_hld.md

 ## Problem statement

-- For a test engineer who develop python measurements needs their `.measui` files to be updated as per the modified measurement, but they have to do that manually after developing the measurements.
+- For the test engineer who develops Python measurements needs the `.measui` files to be updated as per the modified measurement, but they must do that manually after developing the measurements.

 ## Links to relevant work items